Skip to content

 1. From the account menu on the top right, select Data connections.

-3. Select the tile for the data store you wish to use.
+3. Select the tile for the data store you want to use.

 Self-Managed AI Platform installations